astronomer/docs/software/migrate-to-runtime.md

   :::danger

-  Astronomer does not support Airflow downgrades.
+  Astronomer Software does not support Airflow downgrades.
 After you upgrade your Airflow version, you can't revert to an earlier version.

   :::